shopware/meteor/README.md

 ```
 meteor/
+├── examples
+│   ├── admin-sdk-app           # Basic project to get started with the Admin SDK
+│   └── nuxt-app                # Simple Nuxt server-side rendered application
+└── packages
     ├── admin-sdk               # SDK to build Apps for the Shopware 6 Administration
     ├── component-library       # Collection of the Meteor Vue.js components
     ├── icon-kit                # Meteor icons in one single place
     └── tokens                  # Design Tokens powering the Meteor Design System
 ```

 ## Contribute to Meteor